harvestapp/topsoil/README.md

-# topsoil-root
+# topsoil
-Base kickstarter for Harvest's Angular UI
+AngularJS UI for Harvest